john--/RiskMoonScripts/bot/README.md

 Pre-requisites:
 - git
 - nodejs
-- A telegram bot configured, and a token generated
+- A telegram bot configured, and a token generated (see https://core.telegram.org/bots)

 Setup in a nut shell
 ```